-Ontera-Milliken donated and installed some of their new Indigenous designed carpet tile range in the remote Yakanarra community school.
+Ontera-Milliken donated and installed some of their new Indigenous-designed carpet tile range in the remote Yakanarra community school.
 The local community and the school were very appreciative and happy with the results.
 Watch the thank you video they sent (attached above) to express this as they “rarely see such dedication and kindness from the outside world toward bettering our school and its facilities.”

-Swags/ Sleeping Bags for Kids
+Swags/ Sleeping Bags for Kids in the Kimberly

-In this project, donated airline blankets and mattresses are turned into portable swags for the children in remote communities.
+In this project, donated airline blankets and mattresses are turned into portable swags for children in remote communities.
 The Foundation envisages the local communities taking ownership of this project by sewing and distributing the swags.
 Our vision for the pillowcases is to sew handles on them so they can be used as shopping bags.
 This will help to combat the plastic bag pollution problem.
-The local artist could also paint indigenous drawings on the bags and sell to tourists – another small business opportunity.
+The local artist could also paint indigenous drawings on the bags and sell them to tourists – another small business opportunity.
 See our video below on How to Sew Swag.